paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-001-general.md

 | 101 | 40:471. | June 30, 1949, ch.
 288, § 2, 63 Stat.
 378; Sept.
 1, 1954, ch.
 1211, § 1, 68 Stat.
 1126. |

 #### Short Title of 2024 Amendment
 Pub.
+L. 118–182, § 1, Dec.
+23, 2024, 138 Stat.
+2623, provided that: “This Act [amending sections 321 and 323 of this title] may be cited as the ‘GSA Technology Accountability Act’.”

+Pub.
 L. 118–99, § 1, Oct.
 1, 2024, 138 Stat.
 1578, provided that: “This Act [enacting [section 530 of this title](./chapter-005-property-management.md#section-530), amending sections 529 and 530 of this title, and enacting provisions set out as a note under [section 529 of this title](./chapter-005-property-management.md#section-529)] may be cited as the ‘Reuse Excess Property Act’.”

 #### Short Title of 2022 Amendment